aws-samples/aws-tools-for-babylonjs-editor/open-source-hosts-plugin/README.md

 Set the "Cognito Identity Pool ID" value of the attached script to a Cognito Identity Pool ID you've configured in your AWS account which has *"AmazonPollyReadOnlyAccess"*.
 For a full walk-through of how to set this up, see [AWS Infrastructure Setup.md](https://github.com/aws-samples/amazon-sumerian-hosts/blob/mainline2.0/AWS-Infrastructure-Setup.md).

 ### Configure webpack

 The `@amazon-sumerian-hosts` library needs to be configured to use the same instance of BabylonJS as the rest of the project.
-To do this, add the following to the `module.exports.resolve` block in the `webpack.config.js` for the project:
+To do this, use an external text editor to open the  `webpack.config.js`  file stored in the root directory of your project workspace.
+Update the  `module.exports.resolve` section to match the following:

 ```
+resolve: {
+  extensions: [".ts", ".js"],
   modules: ['node_modules'],
   alias: {
     '@babylonjs/core': path.resolve('./node_modules/@babylonjs/core')
   }
+},
 ```

 ### Test your host

 After you've completed the above steps your host character is ready for use in your application.
 If you run the scene now you'll see that the host character comes alive and always looks toward the camera as you move it.
 However, hosts are pretty boring until you start writing code to interact with them.

-To get you started, we've provided a simple "HelloWorldScript.ts".
+To get you started, we've provided a simple script, "HelloWorldScript.ts".
 To use this script, do the following...

 Add a new dummy node to your scene using the **Add** button *at the top of the screen*: **Add > Dummy Node**.